 Course registration is done online via Inbar, and every student is assigned a time slot during which they may log in and sign up for classes.
-In some cases, students can request from a department administrator to register them for a specific course.
+In some cases, students can request a department administrator to register them for a specific course.

 To be prepared, take the following steps: